 According to the Multichannel Insights Blog, “Unified commerce places the customer experience as first priority by leveraging a single commerce platform.
 A single platform rids of internal channels that operate in their own silos.
 Instead, merchants leverage a ‘single, centralized, real-time platform for all customer engagement points.’
 In this way, unified commerce is achieved.”

-For example, Marxent’s VisualCommerce™ platform allows for the creation of 3D products that are then accessible any and all sales channels, be it web, mobile, Virtual Reality, Augmented Reality, or interactive touchscreen at the point of purchase.
-Using VisualCommerce™, a company like AZEK Building Products can develop multiple sales strategies across channels without having to recreate the experience for each unique platform.
-AZEK began using VisualCommerce™ for a mobile experience for a tablet, but then switched gears to a full WebGL experience.
-VisualCommerce™ is able to power both thanks to the platform’s inherent flexibility and “create once use anywhere” ethos for 3D products.
+For example, Marxent’s VisualCommerce™ 3D Cloud allows for the creation of 3D products that are then accessible any and all sales channels, be it web, mobile, Virtual Reality, Augmented Reality, or interactive touchscreen at the point of purchase.
+Using VisualCommerce™ 3D Cloud, a company like AZEK Building Products can develop multiple sales strategies across channels without having to recreate the experience for each unique platform.
+AZEK began using VisualCommerce™ 3D Cloud for a mobile experience for a tablet, but then switched gears to a full WebGL experience.
+VisualCommerce™ 3D Cloud is able to power both thanks to the platform’s inherent flexibility and “create once use anywhere” ethos for 3D products.

 Marxent is not alone in developing a robust unified commerce platform and strategy, and there are some major players migrating from a straight omnichannel strategy to one that can be defined as unified commerce.
 Now that we’ve got the basic idea of unified commerce and why it’s important, let’s talk about who’s getting it right.